-Website heatmaps also gathers vital information associated with particular web pages and displays it over the relevant pages.
-This way, heatmaps identifies the elements that attract your targeted audience and helps to convert them.
-The cold, hard facts keep you away from guesswork, which is time consuming, costly, and guarantees no results.
+Website heatmaps also gather vital information associated with particular web pages and display it over the relevant pages.
+This way, heatmaps identify the elements that attract your targeted audience and help to convert them.
+The cold, hard facts keep you away from guesswork, which is time-consuming, costly, and guarantees no results.

 You add efficient tracking software to your site.
 To be paying attention to the right metrics, you check a few boxes.
-You then focus on your business’ core activities, as the heatmap does the hardwork on your behalf.
+You then focus on your business’s core activities, as the heatmap does the hard work on your behalf.

 The software gathers all the relevant data and then creates a map featuring all the elements your visitors can interact with.
 If you check the dashboard, you find an overview of the activities of the users.
 The graphic representation of user engagement reveals opportunities and pain points.
 Moreover, it shows the areas where you need to take some action to improve.